axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/table/README.md

 Install it with your CLI:
 `npm install @axa-ch/table-sortable`

-Example on how to use it as a HTML Stand alone:
+Example on how to use it in a HTML standalone page:

 ```html
 <!DOCTYPE html>